|Cheongju Heungdeoksa Temple Site (청주 흥덕사지)|

 excavated books were printed using metal types at the temple in the third year of King Uwang’s reign (1377).
 The books were published 78 years earlier than Gutenberg’s invention.

 In 1972, the Jikji was officially recognized as the world’s oldest book printed with movable metal type during the International Book Year.
-The Buljojikjisimcheyojeol is kept at the National Library of France.
+The Buljojikjisimcheyojeol is currently kept at the National Library of France.